Zudron/Management-Portal/README.md

 # Management-Portal
-a scalable, admin-focused ERP visualization hub for organizational project and resource oversight.
+a scalable, admin-focused ERP visualization hub for projects, staff and resource oversight.